UnixBird-ps/devops21-metodik2-groupwork/README.md

 Make sure there is: A file named **Dockerfile** which specifies at least:
 * a base image (FROM)
 * and a command to run (CMD) when the server starts.
-* for good practis and specific tags that you can use please search on https://hub.docker.com/
+* for good practice and specific tags that you can use please search on https://hub.docker.com/

 Example: